Updated: Aug 12, 2026

 Episodes are the individual audio files within a show.
 Once you have a show, you can create, schedule, and manage all of your episodes from within it.

-• Show transcript and captions (optional): Toggle this on to allow subscribers to view an auto-generated transcript and closed captions on the episode page.
+Show transcript and captions (optional): Toggle this on to allow subscribers to view an auto-generated transcript and closed captions on the episode page.
+Transcripts are generated automatically after upload and include interactive timestamps that let listeners skim, search, and jump to specific moments.

-8. Choose how to publish it: either Publish now or Schedule for later
+- Choose how to publish it: either Publish now or Schedule for later.

 After publishing enough episodes, a helpful chart will recommend the best time based on your past download history.